 Windows without limits…

-Glass windows in sleek, unobtrusive aluminum frames can span great widths if the architectural design calls for it.
+Glass windows in sleek, unobtrusive aluminium frames can span great widths if the architectural design calls for it.
 The above is for an equestrian retreat in Chile, where those window walls seem to span on for an eternity!

 Replacing walls with windows…